clara-9/gomakeameme/README.md

-# gospongebob
+# GoMakeAMeme
-Twitter bot replying with the Spongebob meme
+Whatsapp bot replying all messages with the Spongebob meme.